CarterFiggins/werewolfBot/infrastructure/README.md

 In the `infrastructure` directory:

+Run `npm install`

 Create the S3 bucket and DynamoDB table that Terraform will use to track state and locks

 * On Linux/MacOS: `./setup`
 * On Windows: `node.exe setup`

 Follow the prompts.
-Make note of the bucket and table names for later.
+Make note of the region, bucket, and table names for later.

 #### Terraform Initial Deploy